MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/_posts/2025-07-23-Tenure-Portfolio-Year-4.md

 Examples of some [**discussion prompts**](https://docs.google.com/document/d/13_huUnvvpwsLPTrLrJftVhgqu3tMY7coWDtT8DXxWws/edit).

 Here is an [example](https://docs.google.com/document/d/10UEZ4T8RxxcloNn33e4X_crX-FDMIaiPlDxDUL5IB7U/edit#heading=h.si8b46euu0k7) of a **representative assignment** teaching students how to use primary sources.

+Here is an [example]() of instructor feedback to one of my assignments.

 Finally, I re-wrote the [lab manual for Biol 215](https://drive.google.com/file/d/17NYHa7MvVQS5i2gXrjhKe61Pgp_4NW0e/view?usp=sharing) as a ZTC OER!